codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 Note that you can move releases to any column both on the right and on the left of the current column.
 This is helpful if for example you find a bug in your production environment and you want to bring it back to a staging environment for debugging.

+### Promoting Helm releases programmatically

+You can also promote Helm releases with the [Codefresh CLI](https://codefresh-io.github.io/cli/predefined-pipelines/promote-helm-release/).

+Once you have [installed](https://codefresh-io.github.io/cli/getting-started/) the CLI you can use it from an external script or terminal with the `helm-promotion` parameter:

+{% highlight shell %}
+{% raw %}
+codefresh helm-promotion --board MySampleBoard --source Staging --target Production --source-release my-app --set myenv=prod
+{% endraw %}
+{% endhighlight %}

+Here we promote the Helm release `my-app` to the *Production* column overriding also the `myenv` value.

+Remember that the Codefresh CLI can also run in a Codefresh pipeline with a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/).
+Here is an example of a Helm promotion from within a Codefresh pipeline.

+`codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+steps:
+  triggerstep:
+    title: trigger
+    image: codefresh/cli
+    commands:
+      - 'codefresh helm-promotion --board MySampleBoard --source Staging --target Production --source-release my-app --namespace my-namespace --set myenv=prod'
+{% endraw %}
+{% endhighlight %}

 ## Editing your Helm boards